Lock It Up Because Camila Cabello Brought Down the House at TIME's Inaugural 100 Next Event

 Camila Cabello closed out the TIME 100 Next event Thursday night with a smash performance of some of her biggest hits, like “Never Be The Same,” “Señorita” and “Havana”.

-But before she even got down to her performance, Cabello said she was honored to be a part of the TIME 100 Next list for her groundbreaking achievements in music.
+But before she even got down to showtime, Cabello said she was honored to be a part of the TIME 100 Next list for her groundbreaking achievements in music.

 Cabello hit the stage in a short suit with elaborate hot pink balloon sleeves.
 “Lots of really cool people here tonight,” she said in recognition of the room packed to the gills with some of the most impactful newsmkers of the year.